Breaking-C0de/documentation/docs/contracts/BaseInsurancePolicy.md

     @param path the path to the field that you want to retrieve in the JSON body of the response
     @param jobId the jobId of the Chainlink node depending on the type of data you want to get
-    @param oracle the associated oracle address to the API that you want to use
-    @notice  The requestVolumeData function can be used to call any API and get the response
+    @param oracle the associated oracle address to the API that you want to use note  The requestVolumeData function can be used to call any API and get the response

-    @notice The function can be overridden to adjust according to the needs, for example if you want to get multiple variables data*/ function requestVolumeData(
+    note The function can be overidden to adjust according to the needs, for example if you want to get multiple variables data*/ function requestVolumeData(
         string memory url,